mpab/ultiplan/tracker.md

 - api script looks for a project db relative to the script
 - 2022-07-18: bugfix: edit control accepts multi-line descriptions but collapses to single-line when task completed
 - also implemented expansion to number of lines in description
+- 2022-07-18: ui: implemented tags as href/links if url detected
 - 2022-07-17: implement multi-line text entry/handle commas
 - works in ui and api
 - 2022-07-17: removed project field from records, project scope is now at DB-level